Anti-Mexican sentiment: 2000s–present

-Although the US Border Patrol is majority Latino (According to 2016 data, Latinos constitute slightly more than 50% of the Border Patrol), In July 2019, more than 60 border patrol agents were investigated over their participation in a Facebook page that mocked migrants.

-Organizations including neo-Nazi, white supremacist, American nationalist, and nativist groups have all been recently known to intimidate, harass, and advocate the use of violence against Mexicans.

 A domestic terrorist attack/mass shooting occurred on August 3, 2019 at a Walmart store in El Paso, Texas, and resulted in 23 people dead and 23 injured, 18 of which were Hispanic Americans and/or Mexicans.
 The white gunman, Patrick Crusius, told El Paso Police that he was trying to kill as many Mexicans as possible.
 In a manifesto, The Inconvenient Truth, published on 8chan just before the attacks, Crusius had cited several white nationalist beliefs such as a supposed "Hispanic invasion of Texas" and The Great Replacement conspiracy theory; stated that he was "simply trying to defend my country from cultural and ethnic replacement brought on by an invasion" (white genocide conspiracy theory), environmental degradation; contempt towards corporations, and their use of automation to replace workers.
 Crusius said that he was inspired in part by the 2019 Christchurch mosque shootings.

-Six people were shot; three fatally in Annapolis, Maryland on June 11, 2023; the victims consisted of people of Mexican and Central American origin; the perpetrator is Caucasian, and has been charged with murder, attempted murder, and hate crime enhancements to each violence-related charge.
+Europe

+Germany

+Co-Author of the The Communist Manifesto, Friedrich Engels, in an 1849 essay, Democratic Pan-Slavism in the Neue Rheinische Zeitung favoured the American victory in the Mexican–American War, and the subsequent annexation of California from the "lazy Mexicans", arguing for U.S territorial expansion as a necessary force to spread civilization, and accelerate economic development, trade and what he viewed as historical progress:

+And will Bakunin accuse the Americans of a "war of conquest", which, although it deals with a severe blow to his theory based on "justice and humanity", was nevertheless waged wholly and solely in the interest of civilization?
+Or is it perhaps unfortunate that splendid California has been taken away from the lazy Mexicans, who could not do anything with it?
+That the energetic Yankees by rapid exploitation of the California gold mines will increase the means of circulation, in a few years will concentrate a dense population and extensive trade at the most suitable places on the coast of the Pacific Ocean, create large cities, open up communications by steamship, construct a railway from New York to San Francisco, for the first time really open the Pacific Ocean to civilization, and for the third time in history give the world trade a new direction?
+The "independence" of a few Spanish Californians and Texans may suffer because of it, in someplaces "justice" and other moral principles may be violated; but what does that matter to such facts of world-historic significance?